cidengcnpq/qml/README.md

   `Features - Statistics - KW51 bridge` and `Features - Statistics - Laboratory Frame`

 ###  **● The *QML* model computations related functions (in python) are on files:**
-`Jupyter codes` contain Jupyter notebook codes in subfolders for each experimental application `Links for QML model training code and result.xlsx` spreadsheet containing Google Colaboratory notebooks of each simulation
+`Jupyter codes` contain Jupyter notebook codes in subfolders for each experimental application.
+`Links for QML model training code and result.xlsx` spreadsheet containing Google Colaboratory notebooks of each simulation

 > [!TIP]